jupadin/MMM-RainForecast/README.md

 ### To-Do's
 - Add clock to map view
-- Handle colors of differen markers
+- Use leaflets layer groups to group markers

 ## Installation